 - 1. Introduction: what, why, types?

 - 2. Cliques and vertex similarity

-- 3. How it relates to "cluster analysis"
+- 3. Background: cluster analysis

 - 4. Hierarchical clustering (betweenness)

 - 5. Modularity

 - 6. How to evaluate

-- 7. Cuts

-- 8. Spectral clustering

-- 9. Other types of clustering

 What is Cluster Analysis?

 Finding groups of objects such that the objects in a group will be similar (or related) to one another and different from (or unrelated to) the objects in other groups